Ethan Gonzales

 Biography

-Ethan is a third-year doctoral candidate interested in early U.S. politics, diplomacy, and the growth of the early American state.
-He is from southeast Michigan and served in the US Army as a Sergeant before pursuing an academic career.
+Ethan is a third-year doctoral candidate interested in early U.S. politics, diplomacy, information, and the early American state.
+He is from southeast Michigan and served as a Sergeant in the U.S. Army before pursuing an academic career.

 Awards & Honors